Indev450/SRB2Kart-Saturn/LUASTUFF.md

 Exactly same as P_CheckSight but uses cheaper algorithm, useful for things like nametags.
 Doesn't work exactly like P_CheckSight so don't use it for anything gameplay-related.

+## musicdef_t

+Userdata structure representing a musicdef.
+Fields:

+`musicdef.name` - song identifier ("kmap01" for example).

+`musicdef.usage`, `musicdef.source` - fields from vanilla MUSICDEFS lump.

+`musicdef.filename` - unused for now.

+`musicdef.title`, `musicdef.alttitle`, `musicdef.authors` - fields from MUSCINFO lump.

+`#musicdef` - returns integer id for musicdef (which can be used as index in `musicdefs`).

+All fields are read-only.

+## S_FindMusicCredit(name)

+Returns musicdef corresponding to music with given identifier.
+For example, `S_FindMusicCredit("kmap01")` will return musicdef for green hills music.

+## musicdefs

+Global table for all musicdefs, similar to mobjinfo, states, etc. Can take either integer indices, from `0` to `#musicdefs-1`, or string indices (which is equal to calling `S_FindMusicCredit`).

 # Other changes

 ## P_PlayRinglossSound(source, damager)